 Dr Doyle specialises in the rights of indigenous peoples under international and national law, and the interface with business and human rights and sustainable development.
 He has published six books, numerous book chapters, reports and articles on these topics, and his work has been cited by UN and OECD expert bodies in their reports and guidance to State and corporate actors in relation to indigenous peoples’ rights.
 His current research centres on the intersection of indigenous peoples and minorities rights with large scale development activities, in particular it addresses the activities of the extractive industry in the Americas and Asia and the evolving concept of free prior and informed consent and indigenous peoples’ right to self-determined sustainable development.
 This includes a focus on human rights impact assessments, access to remedy in the context of development projects and the implementation of reparation decisions.
 His research also extends to the individual rights of members of indigenous and minority communities, such as the rights of indigenous children with disabilities.

 Dr Doyle has worked as a consultant/advisor for successive UN Special Rapporteurs on the Rights of Indigenous Peoples, the UN Working Group on Business and Human Rights and a number of NGOs involved in supporting indigenous peoples.
-He also collaborates regularly with a range of human rights NGOs, indigenous peoples' organizations and networks in Asia and Latin America, and academic institutions.
+He also collaborates regularly with a range of human rights NGOs, UN bodies, indigenous peoples' organizations and networks in Asia and Latin America, and academic institutions.
 This includes assisting indigenous peoples’ organizations and NGOs to develop related project proposals and seek funding from international development agencies and corporate actors, to implement research projects and deliver training, to engage with national and international grievance mechanisms and to pursue the implementation of decisions of international and regional mechanisms.

-Dr Doyle previously worked as a Management Consultant with Accenture, a global consulting company, managing projects addressing business process reengineering, information technology, knowledge management and exchange, operations management, service delivery and strategy for major clients in Europe, the US and Latin America.
+Dr Doyle previously worked for a over decade as a Management Consultant with Accenture, a global consulting company, managing projects addressing business process reengineering, information technology, knowledge management and exchange, operations management, service delivery and strategy for major clients in Europe, the US and Latin America.
 This work spanned financial, retail, manufacturing and government sectors, with clients including Airbus, national taxation authorities, Carrefour, KBC, Adecco, Daimler-Chrysler and the World Bank/IFC.

 Spanish, French, Irish